TianxiangZhao/tianxiangzhao.github.io/_pages/about.md

 ## Research
 My research focuses on data-centric machine learning.
 Recently, my interests include the following directions:
-- Data Efficiency in Machine Learning:
+- RL in PostTraining:
-    - Learning from imperfect supervison (e.g., noisy or unlabeled data);
-    - Imitation learning and on-policy knowledge distillation.
+    - Stable and efficient on-policy distillation.
+    - Agentic RL
 - Efficiency of Vision-Language models in reasoning, optimization of agentic systems
 - Trustworthy in Machine Learning:
+    - Learning from imperfect supervison (e.g., noisy or unlabeled data);
     - Model debias
     - Explanablity approaches for understanding model behaviors and learning dynamics